M4NIK0/Nyapix-API/README.md

 pdm install
 ```

 2. Copy `.env.example` to `.env` and modify the values as needed.
+(Please note that the API master key has access to all endpoints with all permissions.
+It is recommended to create a new API key with the necessary permissions once configured.)
 3. Run the following command to start the application:

 ```bash
 pdm run src/main.py
 ```

-4. Access the application at `http://localhost:31866/docs` via your browser or [API client](https://github.com/M4NIK0/Nyapix-client).
+4. Access the application at `http://<ip>:<port>/docs` via your browser or [API client](https://github.com/M4NIK0/Nyapix-client).
 5. To stop the application, press `Ctrl + C`.

 ## Development